MaQuanZhi/Gaze-Estimation/README.md

    - Paper Link: http://www.bmva.org/bmvc/2018/contents/papers/0871.pdf

    - Contributions

        Authors provide an approach for gaze estimation which depends on temporal information.
 The paper claim is that this is the first attempt of using temporal information in gaze estimation problem.

+   * Proposed Approach
+       Current studies mostly focus on static cases for gaze direction estimation.
+This paper focused on floating cases and claim that using image sequence(containing images from different time instances) can improve estimation accuracy for floating case.
+For this reason a Recurrent-CNN network architecture is proposed.

+       Paper divided related works into two category such that model-based and appearance-based.
+Model-based methods uses geometric model of the eye and usually requires high resolution images and person specific calibration.
+       Appearance-based methods finds direct mapping from eye images to gaze direction.
+CNN is the state-of-the art mapping strategy for  appearance based methods.

+       Proposed architecture by paper can be seen figure given below:

 ### b) Datasets